vineetkumar03/php_mysql_dockerfiles/README.md

  PRIMARY KEY (`id`)
  );

 If It code will run without docker then DATABASE CREDENTIALS IS AVIALABLE IN .htaccess file because connectivity using Environment variables .Put src file and run PHP CRUD application.
+If PHP code shows some errors like "PHP - cannot modify header information - headers already sent by (output started at" then add ob_start(); at the start of all php files.
 CREATD BY VINEET KUMAR